 A drift boat is a shallow draft boat that is used in rivers, mostly for fishing and river running.

-Although its shallow draft is not unique, (there are many shallow draft river boats, such as the Jon boat), the drift boat’s hull design is truly unique and it gives this beautiful boat some capabilities that other river boats would find impossible to match.
+Although its shallow draft is not unique, (there are many shallow draft river boats, such as the Jon boat), the drift boat’s hull design is truly unique.
+The hull design gives this beautiful boat some capabilities that other river boats would find impossible to match.

 The two main uses of a drift are: